-José Carlos Marques' research program lies at the intersection of strategic management and sustainability governance.
-He studies the design and management of inter-organizational collaborations that address social and environmental challenges - these include business associations, multi-stakeholder initiatives (MSIs) and public-private partnerships (PPPs).
-He is particularly interested in the drivers, strategies and effectiveness of coalitions that develop global CSR standards, sustainability certifications and industry codes of conduct.
+José Carlos' research program lies at the intersection of strategic management, sustainability and transnational governance.
+He is particularly interested in the drivers, organizational strategies and effectiveness of inter-organizational coalitions that address social and environmental challenges - these include business associations, multi-stakeholder initiatives (MSIs) and business-state interactions.
+Current projects examine: 1) why and how market and non-market strategies shape the transnational governance of global supply chains (CSR standards, sustainability certifications and industry codes of conduct); 2) the strategic implications and industry responses to carbon pricing schemes.

-Prior to pursuing a PhD, he was a researcher at the United Nations Research Institute for Social Development (UNRISD).
-He has also held several management positions at the International Air Transport Association (IATA) as well as in the IT industry and NGO sector.
+Prior to pursuing a PhD, José Carlos was a Research Analyst at the United Nations Research Institute for Social Development (UNRISD) in Geneva, Switzerland.
+He has also held several management and strategy consulting positions while working in global aviation, the IT industry and international development in Montreal, São Paulo and London, UK.

 |2017-2018||Institute for the Environment||The effect of B.C.'s carbon tax on firm competitiveness: Examining industry responses||R||O||PI||$ 9,500|